yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate/README.md

 I conducted experiment on two datasets (from jupyter notebook): ACL18 & KDD17 as mentioned using the provided optimal parameters by the original authors

-The results of the code below is in record.txt.
+The results and the of the code below are in src/outputs/record.txt.

 #### ACL18
 ```python